-The global settlement sets up a $600 million fund to reimburse about 21,000 plaintiffs for damages stemming from the PCB contamination with Monsanto paying $390 million, Solutia paying $50 million, and the companies’ commercial insurance paying the remaining $160 million.
-It also requires Monsanto and Solutia to perform court-supervised remediation of the PCB-contaminated areas of the community, a lawyer for the plaintiffs, Jere Beasley, told BNA.
-That remediation likely will cost a minimum of $51.3 million, he said.
+The global settlement established a $600 million fund to reimburse around 21,000 plaintiffs for damages caused by PCB contamination.
+Monsanto paid $390 million, Solutia paid $50 million, and the remaining $160 million was paid by the companies’ commercial insurance.
+Additionally, Monsanto and Solutia are required to perform court-supervised remediation of the PCB-contaminated areas of the community, according to Beasley Allen lawyer and founder Jere Beasley.
+He estimated the cost of such remediation was at least $51.3 million.

-In signing the agreement, the companies involved admitted no wrongdoing.
-Two Cases Closed.
-This settlement brings to a close two major personal damage cases – one in federal court and one in state court – brought against the companies for their roles in polluting the ground and water of Anniston with PCBs.
-Monsanto operated a PCB manufacturing plant at Anniston from 1935 until its closure in 1971.
-PCBs were manufactured and used extensively until the 1970s as coolants, lubricants, and electrical insulators.
+In signing the agreement, the involved companies admitted no fault.
+This settlement concludes two significant cases of personal harm, one in federal court and another in state court, filed against the companies for polluting the ground and water of Anniston with PCBs.

-Although Monsanto owned the PCB-producing Anniston plant, a number of companies are participation in the settlement because of a series of corporate mergers and spin-offs over the years.
-Chemical Business Spun Off.
-St. Louis-based Monsanto spun off its chemical business in 1997, which became Solutia.
-Monsanto, itself a subsidiary of Pharmacia, was subsequently spun off as a separate company in 2000.
-Pharmacia merged with Pfizer in 2003 and is now a subsidiary of that company.
+The Anniston plant, producing PCBs, was owned by Monsanto.
+However, several companies participated in the settlement due to corporate mergers and spin-offs.
+Monsanto spun off its chemical business, which then became Solutia.
+Later, Monsanto, a subsidiary of Pharmacia, was also spun off as a separate company in 2000.
+Pharmacia merged with Pfizer in 2003 and became a subsidiary.

 The settlement was reached during an August 20, 2003 court appearance before judges in both cases.
 The court finalized and approved it, with funds transferred less than two weeks later.